j-unspeakable/Energy_Trend_Data_ETL/README.md

     ```

 ### Usage
-To use the energyetl package, please follow this step:

-1. Call `energyetl` from the terminal:
+To use the energyetl package, Call `energyetl` from the terminal:

     ```
-    energyetl
+    $ energyetl
     ```

 <a name="con"></a>